vanelsberg/APKautobuild/README.md

     **Use at you own risk.
 Resulting .apk files are not fully tested!**

+Important note
+1. We advise not to use it on human beings: https://github.com/AAPS-Omnipod/AndroidAPS/wiki.

+2. Also, please keep in mind that AndroidAPS is open source software.

+3. Always keep in mind the (AAPS safety instructions) https://androidaps.readthedocs.io/en/latest/EN/Getting-Started/Safety-first.html.

 # AAPS autobuild

 Docker automatic builder for AndroidAPS-Omnipod (initial commit)